wrnu/startup-sample-project/README.md

 - a `bash`-like terminal environment; testing has primarily been done using MacOS Catalina, Ubuntu Linux, and Windows 10 (WSL2)
 - `make`
 - `Docker`

-In order to deploy to AWS, you will also need:

-- `terraform` 12 or newer
-- the AWS CLI (on MacOS Catalina, `brew install awscli`)
-- access to an AWS account and mechanism to get temporary (STS) credentials

 ## Setup